henrylevesque/AI_Assisted_Analysis_Tool/documentation.md

 8. [Troubleshooting](#troubleshooting)

 ## Model Selection and Performance
+Gemma families of LLMs have been shown to respond best to the prompt structure, Gemma2 or Gemma3 are best for text, and Gemma3 in a 12B varient are able to work well with images.

 ### Model Evaluation Process
 The model selection process involved testing several LLMs available through Ollama: